python-trio/trio-amqp/docs/introduction.rst

 Introduction
 ============

-Trio-amqp library is a pure-Python implementation of the AMQP 0.9.1 protocol using `trio`.
+Trio-amqp library is a pure-Python implementation of the AMQP 0.9.1 protocol using Trio_.

 Prerequisites